The Carpetbaggers (film): Box office

+Critical response

 Bosley Crowther of The New York Times panned the film as "a sickly sour distillation of Harold Robbins's big-selling novel", with the protagonist "a thoroughly mechanical movie puppet, controlled by a script-writer's strings", and Peppard's performance "expressionless, murky and dull."

 Variety wrote, "Psychological facets of the story are fuzzy, and vital motivational information is withheld to the point where it no longer really seems to matter why he is the miserable critter he is.
 His sudden reform is little more than an unconvincing afterthought.
-There's nobody to root for in 'The Carpetbaggers.'
+There's nobody to root for in The Carpetbaggers.
 And Hayes' screenplay never seems to miss an opportunity to slip in connotations of sex, whether or not they are necessary."

 Philip K. Scheuer of the Los Angeles Times wrote that the film "is trash, but it has the curiosity pull of a trashy novel.
 One sits there squirming in the captive presence of its unremitting boldness and bad taste for two-and-a-half hours (it ends again and again and starts up again and again), waiting only for its central figure, Jonas Cord Jr., to be cornered and stomped on like the rat he is.
 But then we find him, hat in hand, seeking forgiveness and reconciliation from a wronged ex-wife.
 More—he gets them."
 Richard L. Coe of The Washington Post described the film as "wild, fruity nonsense" and observed, "At all events, Robbins and Hayes have it beautifully tied up psychologically and all I can say is that I'm glad I never had an insane twin."

 The film became one of the targets for the negative impact of films on society.
 Crowther cited the film, along with Kiss Me, Stupid, for giving American movies the reputation of "deliberate and degenerate corruptors of public taste and morals".

 The movie was one of the 13 most popular films in the UK in 1965.
-However, many critics frowned upon the film, considering it to be "vulgar and tasteless" or "an upscale dirty movie".
+However, many British critics frowned upon the film, considering it to be "vulgar and tasteless" or "an upscale dirty movie".
 The Monthly Film Bulletin stated, "They don't make movies like this any more—or at least, like The Carpetbaggers should have been.
 Dmytryk does a very clean, efficient job of direction, interweaving the various strands of his complicated story with exemplary clarity, but somehow there is an element missing: the film is big, bold, sprawlingly epic and all that, but it never manages to carry off its outrageous silliness with any of the flourish of the good old days."
-Mad magazine lampooned the film in issue #92 with The Carpetsweepers.

-The theme tune by Elmer Bernstein was recorded in a version by Jimmy Smith arranged by Lalo Schiffrin.
-This version was used to accompany the titles and credits for the UK BBC 2 The Money Programme, a finance and current affairs television magazine program.
+Filmink magazine wrote Cummings played "a magnificently slimy agent – slightly effeminate, aging, with a wicked glint in his eye: it’s a terrific performance."

+The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.

+Awards and honors

+For her role as Monica, Elizabeth Ashley received BAFTA and Golden Globe awards nominations for Best Supporting Actress.